 Nusa Penida is quite a large island and it can take up to one hour to get from one side of the island to the other.

 The best mode of transport to visit all the tourist spots in Nusa Penida is by scooter.

 When you arrive at Toya Pakeh harbor in Nusa Penida there are a number of scooter rental shops on the beachfront that will be able to sort you out with some wheels.

-I paid 70,000 IDR per day for a scooter rental which came with a full tank of gas so you can expect to pay something around this price.
+I paid 70,000 IDR per day for a scooter rental that came with a full tank of gas so you can expect to pay something around this price.

 Be sure to get a helmet as an extra precaution for riding on the roads in Nusa Penida as they are not very well maintained.

 NUSA PENIDA INSTAGRAM TOUR

 If you happen to be in Bali and planning to visit Nusa Penida Island, there is one tour that I can highly recommend that covers all the highlights on a full-day trip from Bali.